Quasi1412/expenSee/README.md

 # spend_analysis
-A project to analyze my monthly spend and budgeting.
+A project to analyze my monthly spend and plan my budget.